How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 • Avoids scanning of logs from the beginning of the oldest active transactions.

-• As there is no need to process the log for the whole transaction, the required transaction log space is minimized.
+• Since there is no requirement to process the log for the entire transaction, the system minimizes the necessary transaction log space.

-• Transaction logs are truncated aggressively with every checkpoint and backup.
+• The system aggressively truncates transaction logs with every checkpoint and backup.

-However, the process of Accelerated Database Recovery is not activated by default.
-And as mentioned earlier, it is currently available for a single database only.
-If there are multiple databases or if ADR is not activated in SQL 2019, then there are only two ways to recover MS SQL database – a restorable and updated backup or an effective SQL Database Recovery software.
+However, by default, the Accelerated Database Recovery process is not activated.
+As mentioned earlier, it is currently available for a single database only.
+If there are multiple databases or if ADR is not activated in SQL 2019, then recovering the MS SQL database is only possible through either restoring an up-to-date backup or using effective SQL Database Recovery software.

 Closure